 Mike Monteiro, a design leader at Mule Design, puts this extremely well: “Let’s start with the premise that you have a 40 hour week...That’s 40 hours of time to do your job.
 Now look at your calendar.
 If your job is to spend a very large part of those 40 hours in meetings scheduled for you by other people then you’re fine.
 If your job is to produce things such as code, comps, analyses, flow documents, etc., then why isn’t the time to do that on your calendar?
 People rarely schedule working time.
 And when they do it’s viewed as second-tier time.
 It’s interruptible.”

 Similarly, you can be just as intentional about your Slack status.
-By letting other people know when you’re busy for different kinds of events -- and even setting “Do Not Disturb” for the moments where you really need to be heads-down in a meeting or focused work session -- you can cut off a ton of notification noise and proactively communicate your availability (or lack thereof).
-Again, doing this manually is challenging to maintain, so an easy way to convey this context is to use tools that sync your schedule with Slack.
+By letting other people know when you’re busy for different kinds of events-- and even setting “Do Not Disturb” for the moments where you really need to be heads-down in a Zoom meeting or focused work session -- you can cut off a ton of notification noise and proactively communicate your availability (or lack thereof).
+Again, doing this manually is challenging to maintain, so an easy way to convey this context is to use tools that sync your calendar with Slack to share when you're doing deep work, or when you're in a Zoom meeting.

 As mentioned above, you can even set your Slack status to “Do Not Disturb” for events where you really don’t want to be interrupted.
 If you’ve paused your notifications, your colleagues will be less inclined to interrupt you since they know what you’re working on and for how long you’ll be away.
 And even if they do decide to interrupt, you won’t get distracted by a Slack ping.